linusboyle/MiniPython3/README.md

 # MiniPy
-a extremely badly written mini python3 interpreter written in C++ currently in progress
+an extremely bad-written mini python3 interpreter in C++ currently in progress

 ## will support:
 - definition of function